Web Development

 Key Benefits of Serverless Computing:

-• Scalability: Automatically scales with demand, ensuring optimal performance.
+• Scalability: Automatically scales with demand, so performance stays consistent under load.

 • Cost-effectiveness: Pay only for the resources used, with no upfront costs or idle capacity.